New Licence Applicants: Do you want to apply for a new insurance adjuster licence? Here's how to apply:

 Sponsoring companies are responsible for investigating the record of the applicant and confirming the following:

 - That the applicant is a person of good character and reputation.

 - That the applicant possess an educational background that is appropriate to the responsibilities of an adjuster of the sponsoring company.

 - That the applicant meets all licensing requirements and is a suitable person to receive a licence as an adjuster as appropriate.

 - The sponsoring company has established and maintains a system to ensure that each adjuster complies with the Ontario legal requirements and the requirements of the adjuster's licence.

 Adjusters must renew their licence within 60 days prior to the expiry date on their licence.
 Every adjuster licence expires on the 30th of June.
 The fee for renewal is $75.

-Note: Deposit of a cheque or money order does not automatically mean that the individual is licensed.
+Note: Submitting the application and paying the application fee does not automatically mean that the individual is licensed.

 The effective date of an individual's licence is listed on FSRA's Individual Adjusters and Adjusting Companies Licensed in Ontario Application.

 A $35.00 fee will be charged for cheques returned for non-sufficient funds.